Trotsky on Fighting Fascism

 Questions like….
 Is Donald Trump a fascist?

-At the time of writing, no. He’s mostly been content using the existing state aparatus - militarised police, immigration control (ICE), the national guard, etc. - as tools of oppression.
+At the time of writing, no. Trump is certainly a right-wing populist.
+He has certainly emboldened fascist forces.
+But he’s mostly been content using the existing state apparatus - militarised police, immigration control (ICE), the national guard, etc. - as tools of oppression.

 It is not impossible that Trump could move in this direction after his election loss, possibly on the basis of existing fascist organisations in the USA.
 If Trump is already described as fascist, then we won’t be able to recognise that qualitative change.